R-Rijnbeek/IFC_WebViewer/README.md

 ## Improvments

-1. Uploaded ifc files will must be stored in memory and no on a location of the server.
+1. Find alternative to store IFC instances and not having problems when app is deployed with more than on worker
 2. Include multiprocessing to make the process rendering process faster on server site.
 3. Put an render process bar on client side when ifc file is processed on server site.
 4. Remove all tree.js instances when reloading an new object.
 5. Will be fine to include and opacity slider GUI on rendering window.
-6. ....
+6. Deply it with a gunicorn/wsgi solution
+7. .....